 SUDEP is when a person with epilepsy dies suddenly and where no other cause of death is found.
 It may be that they died during or after a seizure.
 Because SUDEP often happens when the person is asleep and is not witnessed, it is hard to be sure why it happens.
 It may be that the person's breathing or heartbeat have been affected.
 In the UK around 600 people die from SUDEP each year.
 This is 1 in 1000 people with epilepsy, so SUDEP is relatively rare.

 But these figures do not show the risk of SUDEP for an individual because everyone’s individual level of risk will depend on their epilepsy, lifestyle, any conditions they have alongside epilepsy and other factors, such as their age and sex.

 Research shows that SUDEP is related to seizures.
-So a key way to reduce the risk is to try to get the best seizure control possible, in particular for convulsive seizures.
+So a key way to reduce the risk is to try to get the best seizure control possible, in particular for tonic clonic seizures.